zoom-c/docs/trezor-apps/multibit.rst

 What is MultiBit HD?
 --------------------

-`MultiBit HD <https://beta.multibit.org/>`_ is a lightweight desktop wallet for Windows, Linux and OSX written in Java with over 40 intenational languages support.
-It is currently available in beta version.
+`MultiBit HD <https://multibit.org/>`_ is a lightweight desktop wallet for Windows, Linux and OSX written in Java with over 40 international languages support.

 =================================================== =================== ===========================================================================================================
 Wallet Property                                                         Description